hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

   make build
   ```

+## Securing Components

+_Note_: The relays and drivers corresponding to the different test networks you will encounter below can be run with or without TLS enabled.
+But the default files used in the demonstrations assume that either all relays and drivers are TLS-enabled or none are.
+Therefore, you should determine at the outset whether or not you wish to run the entire set of components in TLS-enabled mode, and select appropriate commands in the provided instructions.

 ## Hyperledger Fabric Components

 Using the sequence of instructions below, you can start two separate Fabric networks, each with a single channel and application contract (chaincode).
 You can also start an interoperation contract, a relay and a _driver_ acting on behalf of each network.
 You can build a Fabric CLI tool with which you can initialize both networks' ledgers with access control policies, foreign networks' security groups (i.e., membership providers' certificate chains), and some sample key-value pairs that can be shared during subsequent interoperation flows.